phu0ngng/nccl/doc/source/api/group.rst

  End a group call.

  Returns when all operations since ncclGroupStart have been processed.
-This means communication primitives have been enqueued to the provided streams, but are not necessary complete.
+This means the communication primitives have been enqueued to the provided streams, but are not necessarily complete.

  When used with the ncclCommInitRank call, the ncclGroupEnd call waits for all communicators to be initialized.